Volunteer and Support Opportunities

 volunteers with headnets and hats smiling in the kitchen

 Toban follow a monthly rotation schedule.
 Each toban works 3 months in a year and is assigned to clean up or prepare refreshments once a week for a month.
 The cleaning toban cleans the temple, columbarium, office, and bathrooms, changing altar flowers for the temple, columbarium and the monuments outdoors.
-Refreshments toban prepare refreshments for Sunday services.
+Toban once prepared refreshments for every Sunday service.
+However, now refreshments are prepared only for major services, not every Sunday.

 Also, when there is a special event occurring at a temple/off site, toban groups may be asked to help prepare refreshments.

-If you would like to help, please ask a member or the minister.
-You will find the name of the toban chairs on the dining room calendar.
+If you’re interested in helping, please speak to a member or the minister.
+The names of the toban chairs can be found on the dining room calendar or on the bulletin board.

 We feel alive when we do things for not only ourselves, but also for others.